How to Install a Sprinkler System

 With the turn of a knob, an underground sprinkler system can efficiently and evenly water your lawn.
-It's not a project for inexperienced do-it-yourselfers, but installing an underground sprinkler system is something a handy homeowner can do to keep the lawn looking its best.
+It's not a project for inexperienced do-it-yourselfers, but installing a sprinkler system is something a handy homeowner can do to keep the lawn looking its best.

 Visit your local True Value hardware store for the tools, products and expert advice you need to get started, then follow the steps below to install your own underground sprinkler system.